 Various items of legal history from the entire German-speaking area are presented on 2500 square meters and four floors.
 They illustrate the legal development from the late Middle Ages up to the 19th century.
 Instruments of torture and equipment for corporal punishment are shown as well as tools for the execution of outrage and public humiliation.
 Furthermore, the exhibition includes certificates, books, graphics and seals.

-The Nature around Eberbach with the river Neckar, a huge forest and the new red sandstone mountains of the Odenwald determined the life and work of the citizens for centuries.
-Center of the museum,located in the historical town hall, is "River Neckar as lifeline and arterial highway", "Forest and Humans" and "Geology und use of the stone".
+The Nature around Eberbach with the Neckar river, a huge forest and the new red sandstone mountains of the Odenwald determined the life and work of the citizens for centuries.
+Center of the museum, located in the historical town hall, is "River Neckar as lifeline and arterial highway", "Forest and Humans" and "Geology und use of the stone".
 Changing exhibitions.
 Entrance free.
+Further information (only in German)

 The scientific collection presents rock formations typical for Heidelberg and the surrounding area.
 The most prominent exhibit at the museum is the lower jaw of homo erectus heidelbergensis.
 Discovered near Heidelberg in Mauer, Germany in 1907, the “Heidelberg Man” find was long considered the oldest human fossil in Europe.